Monday, May 25, 2009

 "Fickle though the tastes of the gallery world may be, its methods for interacting with artists are relatively consistent."

-Memorial Day affected both my train and bus schedules this morning, leaving me with a window of forty minutes and nothing to do.
+Memorial Day affected both my train and bus schedules this morning, leaving me with a window of forty minutes and nothing to do while in transit.
 I decided to tackle the lengthy questionnaire in the book, Art and Reality: The New Standard Reference Guide and Business Plan by Robert J. Abbott (Seven Locks Press, 1997).

 I checked the book out from the school library not for my personal use but to see if it had become outdated, as there is a later edition that is not in our collection.
 If I deemed it to be outdated, it would be set aside for ‘deselection’ (that’s the PC replacement librarians have chosen for the arguably gauche term ‘weeding’).